KillerCodeMonkey/ngx-quill/README.md

 - required - add validation as a required field - `[required]="true"` - default: false, boolean expected (no strings!)
 - strict - default: true, sets editor in strict mode
 - scrollingContainer - default '.ql-editor', allows to set scrolling container
-- use custom-options for adding for example custom font sizes --> this overwrites this options **globally** !!!
+- use customOptions for adding for example custom font sizes --> this overwrites this options **globally** !!!
+- use customModules for adding and overwriting modules --> this overwrites this modules **globally** !!!
 - possbility to create a custom toolbar via projection slot `[quill-editor-toolbar]`:
 ```HTML
 <quill-editor>